iSaluki/phhs6/content/sixth/CompSci/Theory/Assembly/TheStoredProgramConcept.md

 	- They can then be referred to in subsequent instructions
 	- For example, the ACC could store the running total of a list of numbers

+### Interrupts

+- As interrupts occur if another program or the operating system needs to perform another operation.
+For example, the user presses a button, an event in a control system happens or a date/time has been reached.
+This will cause the current operation to be suspended and the registers of the CPU to be placed on the call stack.
+An interrupt service routine is then performed and when it is finished the status of the CPU is restored from the stack.
+Normal operation of the original task can then continue.